jtribe/ios-tools/docs/code-signing-and-cd.md

 ## Configure the Xcode Project

 - You might need to restart Xcode (seriously!) or run `bundle exec match development` and `bundle exec match appstore` again.
   - If your device still hasn't been added to the `development` provisioning profile, add `--force-for-new-devices` to the `bundle exec match development` command, then run it again.
 - In Xcode
 	- Go to the General tab and ensure that Version is "a period-separated list of at most three non-negative integers".
 	- In laymans terms, this is Semantic Versioning.
 Keep it in the following format: `X.Y.Z` where X Y and Z are non-negative, and will increase accordingly over time.
-  - Go to Build Settings > Build Phases and add a Build Phase called "Set Bundle Version" that runs the script `bin/xcode/bundle-version.sh` (see [below](#bundle-versions) for more info)
+  - Go to Build Settings > Build Phases and add a Build Phase called "Set Bundle Version" that runs the script `scripts/bundle-version.sh`
   - Go to Build Settings > Code Signing
   	- Set the Provisioning Profiles:
       - Debug: `match Development {{bundle ID}}`